awsdocs/amazon-opensearch-service-developer-guide/doc_source/learning-to-rank.md

 ## Getting Started with Learning to Rank<a name="ltr-gsg-es"></a>

-You need to provide a judgment list, prepare a training dataset, and train the model outside of Amazon Elasticsearch Service\.
-The portions in blue occur outside of Amazon ES:
+You need to provide a judgment list, prepare a training dataset, and train the model outside of Amazon Elasticsearch Service \(Amazon ES\)\.
+The parts in blue occur outside of Amazon ES:

 ![\[Sample Learning to Rank plugin process.\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/ltr.png)

-### Step 1: Initialize the Plugin<a name="ltr-example-es"></a>
+### Step 1: Initialize the Plugin<a name="ltr-example-es1"></a>

 To initialize the Learning to Rank plugin, send the following request to your Amazon Elasticsearch Service domain: